co1injcasey/EthereumSmartContract-ColinCasey/README.md

 ### SMART CONTRACT DEPLOYMENT

-Open a New Admin Powershell, Cd into project diretory Type "truffle develop"
+Open a New Admin Powershell, Cd into project directory Type "truffle develop"
 This will connect the project to the Existing Truffle Session at localhost:9545 In the truffle develop powershell, type "compile", then after contracts are compiled, type "migrate"